Who Is This Credit Card Best For?

-- Luxe cardmember status for spending $1,000 in a year: If you use your card to spend at least $1,000 in a given year at any of the Gap brands, you’ll unlock the Luxe rewards level.
-This gives you free three-to-five day shipping on online orders, a 20% points bonus once a quarter, free in-store basic alterations, and a choose-your-own sale day.
+- Luxe cardmember status after spending $1,000 in a year: If you charge at least $1,000 in a given calendar year at any of the Gap brands, you’ll unlock the Luxe rewards level.
+This gives you free three-to-five day shipping on online orders, a 20% rewards boost at the end of each quarter, free in-store basic alterations, and a choose-your-own-sale day.

 - High ongoing interest rate: This card comes with a very high APR relative to other rewards credit cards, and even other store cards, which typically have the steepest rates.
-That means it’s best not to use it to carry a balance.
+That means it’s best not to carry a balance.
 Instead, plan to pay off the card each month to make sure interest charges don’t erase the benefit of your rewards.

 - Confusing rewards program: Your spending is translated into points, which are then converted into rewards that you can use to knock dollars off your Banana Republic purchases.
-It sounds simple enough, but at each stage of this process there are limits and rules on how your spending flows through an awkward portal, which makes the entire program complicated to follow.
+It sounds simple enough, but at each stage of this process there are limits and rules that make the program complicated to follow.
+(More on this below.)

-- Unclear application process: When you apply for the Banana Republic credit card, you’ll get either one of two cards if approved: the Banana Republic Card, which can only be used in-store; or the Banana Republic Visa Card, which can be used anywhere Visa is accepted.
+- Unclear application process: If you’re approved, you’ll either get this store-only card, or the Banana Republic Visa Card, which can be used anywhere Visa is accepted.
 There’s no way to specify which one you want, or to know which one you’ll get before applying.
 This isn’t unusual for store cards, but the lack of transparency is nonetheless unfortunate.

-The Banana Republic Card and the Banana Republic Visa Card don’t have true sign-up bonuses.
-However, if approved for either card, you’ll get a discount code for 20% off your first online purchase.
-The catch is that you have to use it quickly, as it expires within 90 days.
+Like many store cards, you won’t get a bonus for spending a certain amount in your first months, but you will get a discount code for 20% off your first online purchase.
+The catch is that you have to use it within 90 days.

 Earning Points & Rewards

-If you have the Banana Republic Visa Card, you can also earn 1 point per $1 spent anywhere else.
+If you get offered the Banana Republic Visa Card, you can also earn 1 point per $1 spent anywhere else.
 It’s not much, but it’s something.

 The card offers you up to 1,000 points for signing up for its marketing emails and its eBill service.
-It also offers special “bonus points shopping days,” although there’s no way to know how many bonus points you’ll get or when these dates will be in advance, so take this perk with a grain of salt.
-You do get an unspecified “surprise birthday gift” too, and again—it’s tough to know how good this will be in advance.
+It also offers special “bonus points shopping days,” although there’s no way to know in advance how many bonus points you’ll get or when these dates will be, so take this perk with a grain of salt.
+You do get an unspecified “surprise birthday gift” too, but again, it’s tough to know how good this will be in advance.

 Banana Republic has a special customer rewards program for big spenders.
 If you earn at least 5,000 points in a year (in other words, if you spend at least $1,000 in-store), you’ll be upgraded to the Banana Republic Luxe program.
-This gives you a 20% boost in your points at the end of every calendar quarter, a choose-your-own sale day, free 3-5 day shipping for online orders, and you can get free in-store basic alterations, too.
+This gives you a 20% boost in your points at the end of every calendar quarter, a choose-your-own- sale day, free three-to-five day shipping for online orders, and free in-store basic alterations, too.

 How to Get the Most Out of This Card

-If you opt for this card, make sure to always use it for any purchases within the Gap family of stores, and pay off the balance in full each month to avoid the high interest charges.
-Given how complex the rewards program is and how many chances there are for unrewarded spending to slip through the cracks, you may be better off with a more traditional cash-back card.
-Without much effort you can find cards that offer up to 5% cash back on a broader range of spending than the Banana Republic cards do.
+If you opt for this card, make sure to use it for any purchases within the Gap family of stores, and pay off the balance in full each month to avoid the high interest rate.

 Unfortunately, Synchrony Bank is not well regarded when it comes to customer service.
 A 2019 J.D.
 Power study ranked Synchrony Bank near the bottom of all major credit card issuers, with a score of just 780 out of 1,000.
 The industry average score was 806.